Sorry, you need to enable JavaScript to visit this website.

 Every Student Succeeds Act (ESSA): What It Means for DC Public Schools

-In order to ensure DCPS stakeholders are informed about the STAR Framework and individual school-level ratings, each school community communicates with students, staff, and families about school-level data, school-level goals, accomplishments, and focus areas for growth.
-Engagement around school improvement will be ongoing throughout the school year and include Local School Advisory Teams (LSATs) and other key stakeholder groups.
+DCPS is committed to keeping stakeholders (students, staff, families, and the community) informed about the OSSE Accountability Framework and individual school-level summative scores.
+Each school communicates information about school-level data, school-level goals, accomplishments, and areas for growth with their school community.
+To support continuous improvement across all DCPS schools, collaborative engagement opportunities will be ongoing throughout the school year and include Local School Advisory Teams (LSATs) and other key stakeholder groups.
+Community members can access a snapshot of every school’s Comprehensive School Plan, which gives school-specific information on school priorities and key focus areas for growth and improvement.

 DCPS recognizes that some schools need to accelerate progress, and the district is prioritizing supports, resources, and innovative approaches to learning to ensure that all schools are on the pathway to excellence.